Skip to main content

 Layer 2.
 Encryption Architecture

 At-rest encryption uses AES-256-GCM.
-Each issuer has its own Data Encryption Key (DEK), wrapped under a Key Encryption Key (KEK) that is held in a hardware security module attested to FIPS 140-3 Level 3.
+Each issuer has its own Data Encryption Key (DEK), wrapped under a Key Encryption Key (KEK) held in FIPS 140-2 validated cloud key management infrastructure (Google Cloud KMS).

 04